-Additionally, chronic stress can cause problems with sleep, mood swings, anxiety, and depression.
-It’s important to be aware of the dangers of chronic stress and to find ways to manage and reduce stress in our lives.
+Additionally, stress can cause problems with sleep, mood swings, anxiety, and depression.
+It’s important to be aware of the dangers of stress and to find ways to manage and reduce stress in our lives.
 Some helpful strategies include exercise, deep breathing exercises, journaling, and talking with a therapist.

 What is Chronic Stress

 Chronic stress is a type of stress that lasts longer than 6 months or occurs more than once a month.
-It can be caused by events in your life, such as work, family, or personal relationships.
-Chronic stress can lead to health problems, including anxiety and depression.
+It can be caused by events in your life, such as work, family, or personal relationships. stress can lead to health problems, including anxiety and depression.

 Chronic stress can impact particular features of the mind and body

 The effects of chronic stress on your body and mind are well-known and widely accepted.
-Chronic stress can lead to physical and mental health problems such as heart disease, stroke, obesity, and depression.
+Chronic disease can lead to physical and mental health problems such as heart disease, stroke, obesity, and depression.
 It can also increase the risk of accidents, addictions, and violence.
 The best way to reduce the negative effects of stress on your life is to learn how to manage it.
 Here are some tips:

 How to reduce your stress levels: